puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 ### Timekeeping

-We recommend using NTP or an equivalent service to ensure that time is in sync between your puppet master and any puppet agent nodes.
+We recommend using NTP or an equivalent service to ensure that time is in sync between your Puppet master and any Puppet agent nodes.
 If time drifts out of sync in your PE infrastructure, you may encounter issues such as nodes disappearing from live manangement in the console.
 A service like NTP ([available as a Puppet Labs supported module](https://forge.puppetlabs.com/puppetlabs/ntp)) will ensure accurate timekeeping.

 ### Name Resolution

-* Decide on a preferred name or set of names agent nodes can use to contact the puppet master server.
+* Decide on a preferred name or set of names agent nodes can use to contact the Puppet master server.
-* Ensure that the puppet master server can be reached via domain name lookup by all of the future puppet agent nodes at the site.
+* Ensure that the Puppet master server can be reached via domain name lookup by all of the future Puppet agent nodes at the site.

-You can also simplify configuration of agent nodes by using a CNAME record to make the puppet master reachable at the hostname `puppet`.
-(This is the default puppet master hostname that is automatically suggested when installing an agent node.)
+You can also simplify configuration of agent nodes by using a CNAME record to make the Puppet master reachable at the hostname `puppet`.
+(This is the default Puppet master hostname that is automatically suggested when installing an agent node.)

 ### Firewall Configuration